 After leaving the Board of Governors, Olson became chairman of the Public Company Accounting Oversight Board (PCAOB).
 The PCAOB is a nonprofit corporation created by the Sarbanes-Oxley Act of 2002 to protect investors by overseeing the audits of public companies.
 In September 2009, Olson joined Corporate Risk Advisors LLC, a Washington, DC-based consulting, compliance, and strategic advisory firm specializing financial services industry, as cochairman.

-Olson and his wife, Renee, have two children.
+He and his wife, Renee, had two children.

 Written by the Board of Governors of the Federal Reserve System.
 See disclaimer.